 - How much you’re using in kWh

 Alternatively, you can just opt for it to show you how much energy you’re using without the cost.
 Take a look at readings for the current day, week, month or year.
-Readings will update every ten seconds for electricity and every 30 minutes for gas.
+Readings will update every ten seconds for electricity and every 30 minutes for gas, though this has no bearing on the frequency of readings it sends to your supplier.

 For specific guidance on how to use your display, consult the manufacturer’s instruction manual or website.